Fagel Collection: Acquisition by Trinity College Dublin

 Hendrik Fagel the Younger originally intended to sell his vast family collection at auction and commissioned a catalogue for this purpose.
 The sale was to be held at Christie's auction house, but it never took place.
 With funding from the Erasmus Smith Trust, the books, manuscripts, and maps that now make up the Fagel Collection were bought for the Library of Trinity College Dublin for £8,000.
-The carefully packed collection arrived in Dublin in May of 1802, where it bolstered the library's capacity by 40 percent.
+The carefully packed collection arrived in Dublin in May 1802, where it bolstered the library's capacity by 40 percent.
 As a new room had to be built and older collections rearranged to accommodate the bulk of the addition, the Fagel library, as it was locally known, at Trinity College Dublin was opened on 1 March 1809.

 Contents

 Print

 The majority of Trinity College Dublin's Fagel Collection is made up of printed works and it originally functioned as a working or reference library for the Fagel family while they served, successively, as greffiers.

 Trinity's Fagel Collection holds the Trinity College Plutarch, a two volume edition of Greek philosopher Plutarch's assemblage of biographies, Parallel Lives.
 This edition was printed in Latin on fine parchment and set in Roman type by Nicolaus Jenson, illuminated by the Master of the London Pliny in Venice, Italy during the Renaissance, around 1478.

 The collection also contains thirty-six plays published by Thomas Johnson in The Hague between 1718 and 1726.